syncfusion-content/winui-docs/winui/ComboBox/Selection.md

 {% endhighlight %}
 {% endtabs %}

-Below screenshots demonstrates, while typing `i` in ComboBox control `Instagram` will be updated as selected item.
+Below screenshots demonstrates, while typing `f` in ComboBox control `Facebook` will be set as selected item.

 ![Updates selected item each time the user navigates to a new selection in ComboBox](Selection_images/winui-combobox-selection-change-trigger-always.png)